Published on Brock University (http://brocku.ca)

 Can I go on an archaeological dig?

 Yes!
 The Classics Department at Brock traditionally offers a course abroad every summer, led by a Brock Classics professor.
 In even numbered years (i.e., 2008, 2010, 2012 etc) we offer an archaeological practicum.
 In 2008, some students accompanied Dr Angus Smith to dig in Greece, while others went with Dr Elizabeth Greene on an underwater excavation off the coast of Turkey.
 In 2010, Dr Barbara Burrell led the archaeological practicum at Stabiae, on the Bay of Naples in Italy.
-The 2012 practicum led by Dr Angus Smith participated in excavations on Crete.
+The 2012 and 2014 practica led by Dr Angus Smith participated in excavations on Crete.

 These overseas courses offer a once-in-a-lifetime chance to explore the contemporary culture as well as hands on learning about ancient Greece and Rome.
 Brock offers generous bursaries and the Department of Classics has raised considerable money for scholarships and travel awards to support student travel.